What is a living donor liver donation?

 Other criteria that must be met to be considered a liver donor include:

-- Must be between 18 and 55 years of age (can be up to 60 when donating to a small child)
+- Must be between 18 and 60 years of age.

 As a living liver donor, you must not gain financially from donating your liver.
 It is illegal to accept money or other gifts in exchange for receipt of a portion of your liver.
 Also, your decision to donate must be 100 percent voluntary.
 You must not feel pressured by anyone to donate and may decide – at any time – not to donate.